friendly-bits/geoip-shell/Documentation/SETUP.md

 Generally if automatic detection worked as expected during initial setup, most likely it will work correctly every time, so it is a good idea to allow auto-detection with each update.
 If not then, well, not.

+### **'Detected Busybox cron service. cron-based persistence may not work with Busybox cron on this device.'**
+You will see this message when installing geoip-shell on Busybox-based systems which use the built-in Busybox cron daemon. geoip-shell implements cron-based persistence via the `@reboot` crontab string which may or may not be supported by the specific Busybox installed on your device. geoip-shell has no way to detect whether the specific Busybox system does or does not support `@reboot`.
+If you would like to test whether your specific Busybox system supports it, run geoip-shell-install.sh with option `-F` to force cron-based persistence, then reboot your machine and `geoip-shell status` - then geoip-shell will check whether the cron daemon is running and print a warning if it's not.

 ### **Extra options**

 - geoip-shell supports an additional setting: trusted ip's or subnets.
 Currently this is only configurable by running the -install script with the option `-t <"[trusted_ips]">` (or after installation via the `geoip-shell configure -t <"[trusted_ips]">` command).
 You can specify trusted ip addresses or subnets anywhere on the LAN or on the Internet.
 To remove this setting later, run `geoip-shell configure -t none`.